Daggerspell: Publication history

 Daggerspell was first published in hardcover by Del Rey in 1986.
 In 1993, an author's definitive edition was released as a mass market paperback by Bantam.
 The Kindle edition is available from Random House from Amazon.
-Bantam Spectra published the revised edition as an e-book in both Kindle and Nook formats in December of 2010.
+Bantam Spectra published the revised edition as an e-book in both Kindle and Nook formats in December 2010.

-In June of 2018, Tantor Audio released an unabridged audio recording of the revised edition narrated by Ruth Urquhart.
+In June 2018, Tantor Audio released an unabridged audio recording of the revised edition narrated by Ruth Urquhart.